NicolaJB/Ticker-FastFourierTransform-Analytics/README.md

 - Interactive dashboards using Streamlit or Dash.
 - Multi-instrument heatmaps of dominant frequencies or spectral entropy.

+### Data Source
+The example dataset utilised in this repository is a structured snapshot export containing static and dynamic fields representing instrument metadata and market quote values.
+It is provided for demonstration and analysis purposes only and does not redistribute or imply access to live exchange feeds or proprietary licensed data.

 ### License
 MIT License.